National Institute of Technology, Uttarakhand: Admissions

 Since 2013, the Bachelor of Technology admissions for Indian students were taken through JEE Main The B.Tech. admissions for foreign students are done through Direct Admission of Students Abroad (DASA) Scheme.

-For admissions to M.Tech./M.Arch./M.Plan. programs, one has to qualify GATE exam & then has to undergo CCMT (Centralized Counselling for M.Tech./M.Arch./M.Plan.
+For admissions to M.Tech./M.Arch./M.Plan. programs, one has to qualify GATE exam and then has to undergo CCMT (Centralized Counselling for M.Tech./M.Arch./M.Plan.
 Admissions).